LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if ARKStep is incompatible with the provided *NLS* input object.

+   **Notes:**
-   **Notes:**  ARKStep will use the Newton ``SUNNonlinearSolver`` module by default; a call to this routine replaces that module with the supplied *NLS* object.
+      ARKStep will use the Newton ``SUNNonlinearSolver`` module by default; a call to this routine replaces that module with the supplied *NLS* object.

-.. _Usage.ARKStep.RootFinding:
+.. _ARKODE.Usage.ARKStep.RootFinding:

 Rootfinding initialization function
 --------------------------------------

-As described in the section :numref:`Mathematics.Rootfinding`, while solving the IVP, ARKODE's time-stepping modules have the capability to find the roots of a set of user-defined functions.
+As described in :numref:`ARKODE.Mathematics.Rootfinding`, while solving the IVP, ARKODE's time-stepping modules have the capability to find the roots of a set of user-defined functions.
 To activate the root-finding algorithm, call the following function.
 This is normally